golemfactory/golem-unlimited/README.md

 [`gu-webapp`]: gu-webapp

-# Contact and Contributing
+# How to Contribute to Unlimited
-[Here](../../wiki/Contributing) you can find information about giving us a feedback and contributing to the project.
+[Here](../../wiki/Contributing) you can find information in order to give us feedback  and contribute to the project.